challeau/my-notes/resources/Server/internet.md

 ### 2.2 - Star topology

-In a star topology, **each network node is connected to a central device called a hub or a switch**.
+In a star topology, **each node is connected to a central device called a hub or a switch**.
 Star topologies are commonly used with LANs.

+![center-eg](star.png)

 Difference between a hub and a switch:
-- A **hub doesn't know anything about the computers that are connected to each of its ports** (sends a duplicate copy of the packet to all its ports).
+- A **hub doesn't know anything about the nodes that are connected to each of its ports**.
+It sends a duplicate copy of the packet to all its ports.
-- A **switch knows which computer is connected to each of its ports** (sends the packet only to the port that the recipient is connected to).
+- A **switch knows which node is connected to each of its ports**.
+It sends the packet only to the port that the recipient is connected to.

-![center-eg](star.png)

 Strictly speaking, **only networks that use switches have a true star topology**.
-If the network uses a hub, the network topology has the physical appearance of a star, but is actually a bus: when a hub is used, each computer on the network sees all the packets sent over the network, just like in a bus topology.
+If the network uses a hub, the network topology has the physical appearance of a star, but is actually a bus since all the nodes see all the packets.

-> In a **true star topology**, **each computer sees only those packets that were sent specifically to it**, as well as **packets that were specifically sent to all computers** on the network (those types of packets are called broadcast packets).
+> In a **true star topology**, **each node sees only those packets that were sent specifically to it**, or **to all nodes** on the network (broadcast packets).

-If a cable in a star network breaks, only the node connected to that cable is isolated from the network.
+If a cable in a star network breaks, **only the node connected to that cable is isolated** from the network.
 The other nodes can continue to operate without interruption - unless, of course, the node that's isolated because of the break happens to be the file server.

 ### 2.3 - Ring topology

-**Packets are sent around the circle from computer to computer**.
-Each computer looks at each packet to decide whether the packet was intended for it.
+In a ring topology, **packets are sent around the circle from node to node**.
+Each node looks at each packet to decide whether the packet was intended for it.
 If not, the packet is passed on to the next computer in the ring.

 ![center-eg](ring.png)

 > Ring networks were **popular thanks to ARCNET** (factory automation), **Token Ring** (IBM Midrange computers) and **FDDI** (early type of fiber-optic network connection).
 However they have all vanished from business networks.

+While bus topology and ring topology both use a single cable to connect devices, they **differ in the way that data is transmitted**.
+In a bus topology, the data is broadcast to all nodes on the network **simultaneously**, while in ring topology, data is transmitted in a **unidirectional loop**.

 ### 2.4 - Mesh topology

-It has **multiple connections between each of the nodes on the network**.
+In a mesh topology, nodes are **interconnected in a decentralized manner**.
+There are **multiple connections between each of the nodes on the network**.
 They are common for **MANs and WANs**.

+![center-eg](mesh.png)

 These networks use devices called **routers** to **route packets from network to network**.
 For **reliability and performance** reasons, routers are usually arranged in a way that provides **multiple paths between any two nodes** on the network.

-![center-eg](mesh.png)

-> Mesh networks aren't very practical in a LAN setting.
+Mesh networks **aren't very practical in a LAN setting**.
 For example, to network eight computers in a mesh topology, each computer would have to have seven network interface cards, and 28 cables would be required to connect each computer to the seven other computers in the network.

-The **advantage** of a mesh topology is that if one cable breaks, the network can use an **alternative route** to deliver its packets.
+> The **advantage** of a mesh topology is that if one cable breaks, the network can use an **alternative route** to deliver its packets.

 ### 2.5 - Network expansion